 4. Board Membership Criteria.
 The Nominating/Corporate Governance Committee considers and makes recommendations to the Board regarding the size, structure, composition and functioning of the Board.
+There is an annual evaluation of the Board’s composition to enable the Board and the Nominating/Corporate Governance Committee to assess the skills and experience that are currently represented on the Board as a whole, and in individual directors, and to update these skills and experience as necessary in light of the Company’s anticipated needs, including its current and future business and operations.
 The Nominating/Corporate Governance Committee is responsible for establishing processes and procedures for the selection and nomination of directors, and for developing and recommending Board membership criteria to the Board for approval, and periodically reviewing these criteria.
 The Board’s criteria include leadership in a particular field, broad experience and sound business judgment, expertise in areas of importance to the Company, ability to work in a collegial board environment, the highest personal and professional ethics and integrity, ability to devote required time to carrying out director responsibilities, ability and willingness to contribute special competencies to Board and committee activities, freedom from conflicts of interest that would interfere with serving and acting in the best interests of the Company and its stockholders, and achievement of prominence in a career.
 The Nominating/Corporate Governance Committee reviews the qualifications of director candidates in light of these criteria and recommends the Company’s candidates to the Board for election by the stockholders at the Annual Meeting.

 5. Board Leadership.
 The Board periodically reviews its leadership structure to evaluate whether the structure remains appropriate for the Company.
 Currently, the positions of Chairman of the Board and CEO are separate.
 In addition, the independent directors have designated an independent director to serve as lead director for a period of at least one year.
 The lead director presides over executive sessions of the non-management and independent directors and has the authority to call executive sessions.
-The responsibilities of the lead director also include: (a) presiding at meetings of the Board in the absence of the Chairman of the Board; (b) approving Board meeting agendas and schedules; (c) approving information sent to the Board; (d) serving as liaison between the Chairman of the Board and the independent directors; and (e) being available for consultation and communication with major stockholders upon request.
+The responsibilities of the lead director also include: (a) presiding at meetings of the Board in the absence of the Chairman of the Board; (b) recommending to the Chairman of the Board items for consideration on the Board meeting agendas and schedules; (c) serving as liaison between the Chairman of the Board and the independent directors; and (d) being available for consultation and communication with major stockholders upon request.

 6. Change in Principal Occupation.
 When a director’s principal occupation or business association changes substantially during his or her tenure as a director, that director will submit an offer to resign for consideration by the Board, which will determine the action, if any, to be taken with respect to the resignation offer.